Women Wage Peace: Activities

-2015 Israel General Election
+Demonstrations and events

-In March 2015, members of the movement protested outside the Israel Parliament building in Jerusalem, calling for politicians to put more priority on peace talks in the general election debates.
+In 2014, Women Wage Peace organized a train journey to Sderot in 2014, attended by a thousand women dressed in white, symbolizing peace.
+The following year in March 2015 before the Israel general election, members of the movement protested outside the Israel Parliament building in Jerusalem, calling for politicians to put more priority on peace talks in the general election debates.

-2015 Operation Protective Fast

-In 2015, from July 8 to August 26, Women Wage Peace staged a collective fast outside Israeli Prime Minister Benjamin Netanyahu's formal residence, timing their symbolic 50-day "Operation Protective Fast" to coincide with the anniversary of Operation Protective Edge in Gaza the previous year.
+In the summer of 2015, a collective fast was staged outside Israeli Prime Minister Benjamin Netanyahu's formal residence, timing their symbolic 50-day Operation Protective Fast to coincide with the anniversary of Operation Protective Edge in Gaza the previous year.
 Approximately 300 women and men participated, joining the protest in shifts.
 In early September, a week after the hunger strike had concluded, four members of the movement were invited to a formal meeting with Netanyahu to discuss the possibility of renewing peace talks with Palestine.

-2016 March for Peace

-In October 2016, over 3000 Israeli and Palestinian women participated in a Women Wage Peace march from Northern Israel to Jerusalem, ending with a rally in front of Prime Minister Netanyahu's formal residence.
-Among the speakers at the rally was Leymah Gbowee, a Liberian peace activist and Nobel Peace Prize laureate known for helping to end the Second Liberian Civil War.
+In October 2016, over 3000 Israeli and Palestinian women participated in a March for Peace from Northern Israel to Jerusalem, ending with a rally in front of Prime Minister Netanyahu's formal residence.
+Among the speakers at the rally was Leymah Gbowee, a Liberian peace activist and 2011 Nobel Peace Prize laureate known for helping to end the Second Liberian Civil War.
 Following the march, Canadian-Israeli singer and activist Yael Deckelbaum of Habanot Nechama collaborated with Women Wage Peace to create the song "Prayer of the Mothers", which included clips of a speech by Gbowee.
 As of May 2017, the music video had received over 3 million views on YouTube.

-2017 activities
+On May 18, 2017, members of Women Wage Peace met in Tel Aviv in advance of U.S. President Donald Trump's first visit to Israel, creating a human chain that spelled out "ready for peace".
+In the fall of 2017 approximately 30,000 people participated in a WWP rally in Jerusalem's Independence Park, marking the culmination of a two-week "peace walk" that began in Sderot and traversed through Israel and the territories.
+The event featured thousands of Israeli and Palestinian women advocating for a peace agreement.
+Notable participants included Adina Bar-Shalom, founder of an ultra-Orthodox women's college, and former MK Shachiv Shnaan, whose son was killed in a terror attack.